COVESA/hierarchical_information_model/README.md

 - Service data: Information defining the details of a "service" in the form of a procedure (name, iput, output).
 - Type definition data: Information defining complex/composite data types that are used by the other information types.

+HIM also provides a rule set for the definition of a "configuration file" that can be used by a HIM enabled data server in its management of a "forest" of multiple trees.
+This information can also by the server be provided to a client wanting to know what data or services the server has to offer.

 What is not an ambition of HIM is to define how the information is transported between agents, which is left to projects defining transport protocols, interfaces, and the like.
+Neither is it aiming for defining the content of any tree, which is also left to other projects.

 ## HIM origin